mohamedsaif/ai-hub-gateway-landing-zone/README.md

 I'm working on adopting this app so it will be only used for streaming requests (currently it is designed to do both streaming and non-streaming requests in addition to having the routing logic).

 There are few ways to handle this, one of them is to use an app as backend to log the usage metrics and charge-back and proxy the streaming requests.

+#### Capacity management
+In OpenAI calls, tokens are used to manage capacity and rate limits.

+Currently APIM nativly support rate limiting on the number of requests per time window, but it does not support rate limiting based on the number of tokens used (yet!).

+If capacity limiting based on tokens is required, you can use check out this implementation for a custom rate limiter based on tokens: [APIM Rate Limiter](https://github.com/ThePreston/Custom-Rate-Limiter-API).

+I believe native support is coming to APIM soon, but for now, you can use the custom rate limiter to manage capacity based on tokens.

 ## End-to-end scenario (Chat with data)